celestiaorg/CIPs/cips/cip-shwap_protocol.md

 Initially, Bitswap and IPLD were adopted as the basis for the DA network protocols, including DAS, block synchronization (BS), and blob/namespace data retrieval (ND).
 They gave battle-tested protocols and tooling with pluggability to rapidly scaffold Celestia's DA network.
 However, it came with the price of scalability limits and roundtrips, resulting in slower BS than block production.
-Before the network launch, the transition to the optimized [ShrEx protocol][shrex] for BS and integrating [CAR and DAGStore-based storage][storage] happened, optimizing BS and ND.
+Before the network launch, we transitioned to the optimized [ShrEx protocol][shrex] for BS and integrated [CAR and DAGStore-based storage][storage] optimizing BS and ND.
 However, DAS was left untouched, preserving its weak scalability and roundtrip inefficiency.

 Shwap messaging stacked together with Bitswap protocol directly addresses described inefficiency and provides a foundation for efficient communication for BS, ND, and beyond.